 Pre-update profile action¶

-The pre-update profile action in Asgardeo allows you to the validate user attributes during profile update processes.
-This action enables you to implement use cases such as automated verification of updated data (e.g., cross-referencing with passport or driving license information), persisting changes, or triggering notifications to updated contact details.
+The pre-update profile action in Asgardeo lets you verify user attributes during profile update processes.
+This action helps you automate verification of updated data, save changes, or send notifications to updated contact details.

 - Self-Service Profile Update: When an end-user modifies their profile through a self-service portal like the My Account application.